Bayer’s Plant Breeding Program Just Might Save the World

 Helping farmers to feed the nation…and the world

 California feeds not only the nation but also the world.
 Bayer aims to help by ensuring farmers can grow more crops while using fewer resources.
-While choosing disease-resistant crops has always been a priority for farmers, Bayer knows that environmental adaptability is becoming more and more important as farmers navigate changing microclimates.
+Choosing disease-resistant crops has always been a priority for farmers.
+But the folks at Bayer know that environmental adaptability is becoming more and more important as farmers navigate changing microclimates.
 Vivek adds, “Ultimately, this [science] leads to increased income for farmers, promotes agricultural biodiversity, and contributes to food security.”
 After all, having a stable global food supply is kind of a big deal, right?

 Collaboration is key

 Collaboration is at the heart of agricultural innovation.
-Researchers at Bayer work closely with farmers and commodity boards, which allows farmers to share some of the challenges they face in the field.
+Researchers at Bayer work closely with farmers and commodity boards.
+This allows farmers to share some of the challenges they face in the field.
 Collaborating helps the scientists at Bayer to accurately assess specific needs and identify desirable traits.
 This partnership ensures that new varieties are not just innovative but also relevant.

 Some of the most common traits Bayer Seed breeds for include: